Skip to main contentScroll Top

 dotonbori panels osaka - japan

-As we wandered around the area, we passed the shopping street Shinsaibashi-Suji Shopping Street, which is covered.
-This is where we would stop for dinner, taking a break from Japanese food. (as we were arriving at the end of our stay) and we were testing an American chain Shakey's Team Building (Yes I know, boo the bad guys… For the record, this branch has since closed its doors permanently, so la don't look for it if ever).
-After the alley, we found ourselves in small back streets where you see lots of small restaurants and places to have a good evening with friends (understand, alcoholic).
+Wandering around the area, we passed through the covered Shinsaibashi-Suji Shopping Street.
+That's where we stopped for dinner, taking a break from Japanese food (since we were nearing the end of our trip) and trying an American chain, Shakey's Pizza (Yes, I know, boo to the bad guys… For the record, this branch has since closed permanently, so don't bother looking for it).
+Beyond the main street, we found ourselves in small back alleys lined with restaurants and places to spend a pleasant evening with friends (read: boozy).

 There are already people returning along the canal and it contrasts quite a bit with the still very calm atmosphere of our arrival.
 The street comes alive and lights up and the boats parade on the canal to offer visitors a different view of the vibrant district of Osaka.
 For our part, we took a tour to admire the facades of the restaurants and especially a few stops in shops to buy stocks of local sweets and it was time for us to end this day by returning to our hotel.